lizzyLinGitHub/startup/README.md

 # startup
 CS 260 - Web Programming Startup

-What I learned from MONGO DB:
+What I learned from SIMON DB:

 I got much more profficient in command line editing during this whole exercise.